brunoruviaro/ardour4-tutorial/_posts/2014-08-21-further-region-operations.md

 ### Combine

 Some operations from the context menu will only become available when two or more regions are selected.
-For example, take a look at the "Combine" function, under the sub-menu "Edit".
+For example, let's take a look at the "Combine" function, under the sub-menu "Edit".
 First we select two adjacent regions: